The diocesan library and archives is the official repository for the permanent records of the diocese.

 General Queries and Scholarly Research

-The archive staff supports the diocesan staff and parishes.
+The archives staff supports the diocesan staff and parishes.
 We cannot conduct research for outside users.
 However, we will be glad to answer simple questions as time permits.

-Please contact us by letter, e-mail or fax, and please nclude the name and location of your parish.
-If you e-mail or fax, please include your complete mailing address.
+Please contact the archives by letter or e-mail, and please include the name and location of your parish.
+If you e-mail, please include your complete mailing address.

 Although the archives are not a general public research facility, they are open by appointment to qualified researchers for scholarly research.
-Please call (see below) or e-mail the archivist to arrange to use the collections.
-Official application must be made in writing (letter, e-mail or fax).
+Please call (see below) or e-mail to arrange to use the collections.
+Official application must be made in writing (letter, e-mail).
 Please include:

 - Name and title